Sunday, 28 April 2013

 Basford Hall, Wolstanton, from a photograph published in 1904.

-A five by three bay, three-storey pedimented late 18th century house, extended in the early 19th century.
+A five by three bay, three-storey pedimented late 18th century house, built for Dr James Justin Bent MD (d.
+1814) and extended in the early 19th century for his son, Dr. Richard Bent.
 The original house was made deeper and given a single-storey wing on the left hand side, into which a new pedimented entrance was formed.
 The house was demolished in the 20th century, although some of the farm buildings associated with it survive.

 Greenfield Hall, Tunstall, Staffordshire